WPS Remix What Is WPS Remix?

 The American Society of Plastic Surgeons (ASPS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The American Society of Plastic Surgeons designates this other activity (live virtual meeting) for a maximum of 7.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - May 11: Genital and Gender Affirmation Surgery – 2.5 AMA PRA Category 1 Credits™.

 - June 22: Breast and Body – 2.5 AMA PRA Category 1 Credits™.

 - September 14: Research and Innovation – 2.25 AMA PRA Category 1 Credits™.

-NOTE: Modules offered on July 20 (Human Doctoring) and August 24 (Leadership) are non-CME activities.
+NOTE: Modules offered on July 20 (Saying NO) and August 24 (Effective Advocacy) are non-CME activities.